 Following up is not just the last step of onboarding.
 Checking up with customers to share tips, examples, and best practices should be a regular part of the onboarding journey.

 After the 14-day free trial period, Squarespace reminds customers why they signed up in the first place and offers them a discount to get them to the next step.

 The competition in the SaaS space is cutthroat, and every nuance in the experience makes a huge difference.
 Whether you already have a solid customer onboarding process or are just getting started, the trends and best practices in this article will help you take your business to the next level.

 Adopting the latest customer onboarding trends is a surefire way to turn customers into lifelong brand advocates.
 Are you ready to engage customers and futureproof your onboarding experience?
-Try Touchpoint today.
+Join the waitlist today.

 Kaleigh Moore is a contributor for Forbes covering retail, e-commerce and direct-to-consumer business with a focus on the fashion, beauty and luxury verticals.
 A full-time freelance writer and consultant, Kaleigh’s work has appeared in Vogue Business, Fast Company, Inc., Entrepreneur, and others.

 Struggling with low reponse rates after sending out email surveys?
 We've put together some templates to guide you in your journey for customer feedback.

 Discover the current state and predictions for the future of B2B SaaS from our latest article.